openstack/security-doc/security-guide-rst/source/data-processing/configuration-and-hardening.rst

 Role-based access control policies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-..
-TODO (elmiko) fixup identity chapter link to point to policy section

 The Data processing service uses a policy file, as described in
-:doc:`../identity`, to configure role-based access control.
-Using the
+:doc:`../identity/policies`, to configure role-based access control.
+Using
-policy file an operator can restrict a group’s access to specific
+the policy file an operator can restrict a group’s access to specific
 data processing functionality.

 The reasons for doing this will change depending on the organizational